barfle/scalextric/README.md

 0373 #######################
 ```

 This is usually enough to start the car, so you can try placing the car on the track and see if it starts to move.
 If it doesn't, try the parallel track (I wasted more time than I care to admit by powering the wrong track).

-At this point, we can control the car from the Pi using the fsmot example.
+At this point, we can control the speed of the car from the Pi using the fsmot example.

 Now, control it from the internet!
 ----------------------------------